-There are several subtypes of vascular dementia, the most common of which are multiple (commonly small) cerebrovascular infarcts, small vessel disease and a single cerebrovascular accident.
+There are several subtypes of vascular dementia, the most common of which are multiple (commonly small) cerebrovascular infarcts.

 The most commonly affected areas of the brain are the white matter of both cerebral hemispheres, grey nuclei, thalamus and the striatum.

-- At presentation, problems multitasking and performing complex cognitive actions are more likely to be issues than memory.
+At presentation, problems multitasking and performing complex cognitive actions are more likely to the primary issue (rather than memory).